John 13:1-38 - Outline of John (Book Notes menu page)

 Total spiritual cleansing is provided by Christ's blood, shed once at the cross.
 Heb 10:1-18

-In the sight of God, the believer is made entirely clean, because Christ's blood is the expiation for sin.
-Rom 3:23-26; 1Cor 1:30; 6:11
+In the sight of God, the believer is made entirely clean, because Christ's blood is the expiation for sin. [expiation = that which makes remission for sin and thus removes our guilt] Rom 3:23-26; 1Cor 1:30; 6:11

-washed- GK= nipto, to wash a part of the body, (cp. use in Joh 9:6,7).
+washed- GK= nipto, to wash a part of the body, (cp. word usage in Joh 9:6,7).

 Through faith in Christ, the believer is declared righteous and sanctified {set apart} as a child of God who lives to please Him.
 Yet, while living in this fallen world, the believer remains subject to fleshly temptations.
 Upon stumbling into incidental sin, that area of corruption requires cleansing, if he is to maintain a right relationship with the holy God.